Town crier: Duties and functions

 The town crier was used to make public announcements in the streets.
-Criers often dress elaborately, by a tradition dating to the 18th century, in a red and gold coat, white breeches, black boots and a tricorne hat.
+Criers often dressed elaborately, by a tradition dating to the 18th century, in a red and gold coat, white breeches, black boots and a tricorne hat.

 In English-speaking countries, they carried a handbell to attract people's attention, as they shouted the words "Oyez, Oyez, Oyez!" before making their announcements.
 The word "Oyez" means "hear ye," which is a call for silence and attention.
 Oyez derives from the Anglo-Norman word for listen (modern French, oyez, infinitive, ouïr, but has been largely replaced by the verb écouter).
 The proclamations book in Chester from the early 19th century records this as "O Yes, O Yes!".

 History

 Europe

 Prior to widespread literacy, town criers were the means of communication with the people of the town since many people could not read or write.
-Proclamations, local bylaws, market days, adverts, were all proclaimed by a bellman or crier.
+Proclamations, local bylaws, market days, advertisements, were all proclaimed by a bellman or crier.

 In ancient Rome, they typically proclaimed public business during the market days that formed a kind of weekend every eight days.

 In Goslar, Germany, a crier was employed to remind the local populace not to urinate or defecate in the river the day before water was drawn for brewing beer.

-Criers were not always men, many town criers were women.
-Bells were not the only attention-getting device—in the Netherlands, a gong was the instrument of choice for many, and in France a drum was used, or a hunting horn.
+Bells were frequently used to attract attention, but not always – in the Netherlands, a gong was the instrument of choice for many, and a drum or a hunting horn was used in France.

 In the observance of Allhallowtide, "it was customary for criers dressed in black to parade the streets, ringing a bell of mournful sound and calling on all good Christians to remember the poor souls."